 Professional guidance for the next generation of lawyers

 All program participants must take part in an orientation offered by the College of Law.
 Participants will also receive a copy of the Mentoring Program Handbook, which explains the program guidelines, goals, and expectations.
+(Note: While the program is designed to help law students become successful legal professionals, it is not intended as an employment program.
+Mentors are not expected to hire students.)

 About our students